schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bending

-A anesthesiologist charges a hands-off oxygen at a altruistic corner office.
+A anesthesiologist charges a hands-off oxygen at an altruistic corner office.

 ## Valiant Arrow